An effective approach to risk management during tendering and contract negotiations stages

 In the absence of an effective approach to risk, coupled with a “lowest bidder” approach, both client and contractor are capitalising on short-term wins.
 Risk taking has its price tag – it’s a hidden and unpredictable cost that may eventually cause budget and/or project overruns.

-Examining examples of good risk management could unlock insights and help decision makers implement best industry practices during the tendering and contract negotiation stages.
+Examining examples of good risk management could unlock insights and help decision makers implement best industry practices during the contract and negotiated tendering stages.

 Figure 1: Weighing risk scenario – peak risk management issues during the tendering and contract negotiation phases